adwait1998/Zendesk-Coding-Challenge_Python-3.7/README.md

-#CLI Based Mobile Ticket Viewer (Zendesk Coding Challenge 2021)
+#CLI Based Ticket Viewer (Zendesk Coding Challenge 2021)

 This project consists of Zendesk 2021 Coding Challenge.
 I have attempted to create a CLI (Command Line Interface) based system which allows the user to view tickets fetched by Zendesk API.